 Making sure that your healthy spouse has money to live on is a concern when you are in need of nursing home care.

 When the state considers whether one spouse is eligible for Medicaid, the couple’s assets are pooled.
 The healthy spouse is allowed to keep a spousal resource allowance that typically amounts to half of the couple’s total assets.

-The healthy spouse may want to utilize jointly owned, countable assets to purchase a single premium immediate annuity.
+The healthy spouse may want to utilize jointly-owned, countable assets to purchase a single premium immediate annuity.
 By converting countable assets into an income stream, each spouse can keep all of his or her income rather than pooling their assets.
-This allows the institutionalized spouse to qualify for Medicaid while the healthy spouse still has a steady stream of income.
+This allows the spouse receiving treatment to qualify for Medicaid, while the healthy spouse still has a steady stream of income.